Requirements for Recreational Traps

 - If the throat or entrance is round, it cannot exceed 5 inches in diameter

-- NEW: Round throats prohibited in Collier, Monroe and Miami-Dade counties
+- Round throats prohibited in Collier, Monroe and Miami-Dade counties

 - The trap must have a degradable panel that is 5 ½ inches by 3 ½ inches and is made of cypress or untreated pine slat no thicker than ¾ of an inch

-- Harvester name and address must be permanently affixed and legible
+- Harvester's name, address, and unique recreational trap registration number must be permanently affixed to each trap and legible

 - The buoy must be no smaller than 6 inches and must be marked with a legible “R” that is at least 2 inches tall.